benpiper/yokeru-integration-demo/README.md

 A production integration agent that connects healthcare EHR systems (FHIR) to the Yokeru voice-agent platform.
 Designed around the failure modes a real care-team integration sees daily: flaky upstream APIs, partial data, webhook replays, and crash recovery.

-In healthcare, a dropped welfare check isn't a missed event — it's a vulnerable person who didn't get called.
-Every design choice in this repo is grounded in that constraint.

 ## What it does

 ```mermaid